Fluffy, soft, and delicious: everything a good omelette should be!

 Just because it’s made with eggs doesn’t mean it’s not a dinner!
 Everyone loves breakfast for dinner, especially when it includes eggs, mushrooms, and wine.
 How do you combine all three with a lovely smooth coordination in the mouth?
 The best characteristics of the wine to pair this omelette with is a firm white white with medium structure.
 It should be sapid with a long persistence in the mouth and in the nose.

 It would also be pleasant to have a smooth white wine that has been aged slightly longer.
 Chardonnay should work well, as well as Verdicchio, Friulano, Pinot Grigio, Greco, Fiano, and Riesling.
 Red wine can also go well because of the sautèed mushrooms.
 Try Pinot Noir, Dolcetto d’Alba, or Barbera.
 The possibilities are endless!

 There are few dishes quite like this Soufflè Omelette with Mushrooms.
 It’s healthy, full of nutrient-dense ingredients, and it tastes incredibly rich.
 You’ll feel like you’re having a cheat day without actually having to take one!

-- Over medium heat, in a saucepan, warm up 2 tablespoons of extra virgin olive oil and 2 tablespoons butter.
-When the butter melts, sautè the garlic.
+- Over medium heat, in a skillet, warm olive oil and sautè the garlic.

 Join our community of health enthusiasts!
 You’ll get incredibly delicious recipes, meal plans, and workout ideas.
 Get inspired today by signing up for our newsletter.